shreyansh-tyagi/shreyansh-tyagi/README.md

 ## *Hi 👋, I'm SHREYANSH TYAGI !*

-* 🎓 Completed M.C.A.(Hons.)
-From Lovely Professional University!
+* 🎓 Pursuing M.C.A.
+From KIET GROUP OF INSTITUTION GHAZIABAD (AKTU)!
-* 💼 Currently working on Computer Vision, NLP & Deep Learning projects.
+* 💼 Currently working desktop assistant project on python.
-* 🕵️ 2x Kaggle Expert, 3 Star Codechef Coder & a Stackoverflow Contributor.
 * 🎯 2021 Goals: Learn and Contribute more towards Data Science Community.
 * 📌 Scroll down to see my Pinned Repositories.
+* 👨‍💻 All of my projects are available at https://github.com/shreyansh-tyagi/Projects
+* 💬 Ask me about Python, C, C++, SQL, Gitbash, Data Structure, HTML, CSS.